 Thanks to Childs Play ABC for this lovely idea.

 9. A natural bird feeder

-I see a lot of bird feeders made out of recyled items such as plastic bottles and egg cartons.
-But I really love these natural bird feeders on the CBeebies website, especially the pine cone feeder.
+There are a lot of bird feeders made out of recycled items such as plastic bottles and egg cartons.
+But we really love these natural bird feeders on the CBeebies website, especially the pine cone feeder.

 Take a pine cone and tie a string around it, so you can hang it up in you garden when finished.
 Then in a bowl, mush together seeds, lard, cheese and raisins in a mixing bowl, and lather this all around the pine cone, getting it into all the holes.
 Pop it into the fridge to set, and then it’s all ready to hang up outside for the birds!

 10. Leaf faces